 Before an adoption finalization in Florida can take place, you’ll need to meet a few requirements first:

-Birth parents will need to give their consent to the adoption to terminate their parental rights (Note: although birth fathers may be able to offer consent prior to the birth, birth mothers must wait at least 48 hours after the birth of their child before offering their consent to adoption in Florida)
+- Birth parents will need to give their consent to the adoption to terminate their parental rights (although prospective birth fathers may be able to offer consent prior to the birth, prospective birth mothers must wait at least 48 hours after the birth of their child before offering their consent to adoption in Florida).

 The Florida Adoption Finalization Hearing Process

-At the adoption finalization hearing, the judge will review all the information that your home study professional has collected since your child’s placement, and then issue the final decree of adoption.
+It’s also a fairly simple one.
+At the adoption finalization hearing, the judge will review all the information that your home study professional has collected since your child’s placement.
+They may ask a few questions to learn more about your journey and the child’s adjustment into your family.
+When they’re satisfied, they will issue the final decree of adoption.

-This event is often a celebration, with family and friends in attendance.
-Some families even choose to throw a party or take photos together for the first time as a legal family.
+There’s no need to stress out ahead of time.
+In fact, this event is often a celebration, and you can invite family and friends to attend along with you.
+Some adoptive parents even choose to throw a party or take photos together for the first time as a legal family.

-Adoption finalization hearings usually only take half an hour or so.
+Florida adoption finalization hearings usually only take about a half hour.
 During that time, you’ll:

-Be sworn in with your adoption attorney and social worker
+Step 1: Be sworn in with your adoption attorney and social worker.

-Answer a few questions asked by the judge about your adoption journey, providing for your child and more
+Step 2: Answer a few questions asked by the judge about your adoption journey, providing for your child and more.

-Witness the signing of the final decree of adoption by the judge
+Step 3: Witness the signing of the final decree of adoption by the judge.